wicomon/medapp-server/README.md

 # run container
 $ docker compose -f docker-compose.yml up

+#modify this: host all all all scram-sha-256 in pg_hba.conf
+host all all all trust

 # push schemas (first time)
 $ npx prisma db push
 ```